Behrend's function is not constant on $\mathrm{Hilb}^n(\mathbb{A}^3)$: Introduction

 \begin{theorem}[{Theorem~\ref{ref:main:thm}}] For $n\geq 24$, there exist points of $\Hilb^n(\mathbb{A}^3)$ on which the Behrend function is equal to $-(-1)^n$.
 In particular, the Behrend function is not constant.
 For $n=24$ one such point is $[I]$, where $I\subset \CC[x,y,z]$ is the following ideal

 \end{theorem}

 Although the point $P$ of the theorem is a fixed point of a suitable $\CC^*$-action, it is \emph{non-isolated}, so we cannot apply Theorem \ref{ref:isolatedPointBehrend:thm} directly.
 We circumvent this by taking a quotient by another transverse free $\CC^*$-action such that $P$ becomes an isolated fixed point on the quotient.
 Since this transverse $\CC^*$ is not in the Calabi-Yau torus, the usual symmetric obstruction theory is not equivariant and it is not clear whether it descends to the quotient.
-We construct another equivariant symmetric obstruction theory on the quotient, using an ``average'' of the usual superpotential, and apply Theorem~\ref{ref:isolatedPointBehrend:thm} to this other theory.
+We construct another superpotential on the quotient, using an ``average'' of the usual superpotential, and apply Theorem~\ref{ref:isolatedPointBehrend:thm} to the symmetric obstruction theory obtained from this other superpotential.

 Our argument is quite general and does not use much about the Hilbert scheme, only some equivariance properties of the superpotential, see~\S\ref{sec:Hilbert}.